-Figure 29: OSD - PTZ
+Figure 27: OSD - PTZ

 Speed by zoom This mode affects PTZ speed when the camera is zoomed in to its max.
 If you move the stick of your controller when this mode is disabled, it will move too fast to control it.
 Enabling reduces this speed in relation to the current zoom factor.
 Zoom Speed You can set the speed to which the camera will zoom in to the image.
 The higher the number, the faster the camera will zoom in.
 This works only when the remote controller is used to control the camera.
-Image Freezing You can freeze the image when the camera moves from one preset to another preset when you use your (remote) controller.
 Preset Pan, Tilt and Zoom Speed This mode affects the speed to which the camera is switching from one preset to another when you use your (remote) controller.
 The higher the number, the faster it will switch.